Graph atomic cluster expansion for foundational machine learning interatomic potentials: Results

 Regarding memory usage, a single A100-80GB GPU could accommodate between 20,000 and 55,000 atoms for two-layer GRACE models and 78,000 to 215,000 atoms for one-layer GRACE models.
 Since the one-layer GRACE model is local (interactions are limited to a cutoff radius), it can be parallelized via domain decomposition as implemented in LAMMPS, which further boosts computational performance for very large systems with millions or billions of atoms.

 We also measured the computational performance of other foundational MLIPs by running ten MD steps in ASE~\cite{ase-paper} of W-BCC supercells with different numbers of atoms.
 These tests utilized different GPU hardware, including the commodity RTX3060 (12 GB), and L40s (40 GB), A100 (80 GB), and H200 (141 GB).
 The resulting execution times are presented in Table~\ref{tab:MD_perf_ASE}.
 GRACE models deliver excellent performance even on commodity GPUs like the RTX 3060, despite consistently operating with FP64 (double-precision) accuracy.
+As shown in Fig.\ref{fig:matbench_pareto}, the use of ASE can introduce substantial computational overhead, stemming primarily from Python's execution speed and suboptimal neighbor list construction algorithms.